Postdoctoral research in the field of Autonomous Vision from UAVs

 The lab utilizes state of the art tools to expand the scientific and technological front in the respective research areas, namely: artificial vision (including cognitive and robot Vision); intelligent systems (such as artificial neural networks); pattern recognition.

-Moreover, I participated in Google’s Project Tango, which achieved to create a mobile device capable of localizing itself and estimating the structure of its surrounding world in real time for indoor environments where GPS measurements are not available.
-Instead, this was achieved by using sensors like RGB/RGBD cameras, accelerometers, gyroscopes and many others low cost sensors, all of them included in one device.
+Moreover, I participated in Google’s Project Tango (currently incorporated into ARCore), which achieved to create a mobile device capable of localizing itself and estimating the structure of its surrounding world in real time for indoor environments where GPS measurements are not available.
+Instead, this was achieved by using sensors like RGB/RGBD cameras, accelerometers, gyroscopes and many others low-cost sensors, all of them included in one device.

-I participated in the HCUAV project, run by the research committee of Democritus University of Thrace.
+I have worked on the HCUAV project, run by the research committee of the Democritus University of Thrace, which is funded by the European Commission.
 This project developed a surveillance Medium-Altitude Long-Endurance UAV (MALE UAV) capable of flying autonomously for long distances while creating an orthorectified and georeferenced map of the world underneath.

 My task in this project included the creation of the aforementioned 3D map and the detection of ambiguous events.
 In order to carry out those requirements SLAM and Deep Learning techniques need to be used, while having in mind a real-time implementation.